 The aboriginal people of the northwest coast benefited from a benevolent environment which allowed them the leisure time to create the wonderful totem poles and other works of art for which they are so well known.
 Much of their land was rainforest and their key resources - salmon and cedar - were plentiful.
-These tribes include the Haida, Tsimshian, Kwakiutl, Bella Coola (now called Nuxalk), Coast Salish and the Nuu-chah-nulth (formerly called the Nootka - a misnomer originally used by Captain James Cook).
+These groups include the Haida, Tsimshian, Kwakiutl, Nuxalk, Coast Salish and the Nuu-chah-nulth (formerly called the Nootka - a misnomer originally used by Captain James Cook).
 The Nuu-chah-nulth and Kwakiutl are branches of the Wakashan language family.

 FOOD AND ECONOMY